iTwin/viewer/packages/templates/web/README.md

 ### `npm run preview`

-Once you have built the app using `npm run build:app` you may test it locally by running this command.
+Once you have built the app using `npm run build` you may test it locally by running this command.

 This will boot up a local static web server that serves the files from `dist` at [http://localhost:3000](http://localhost:3000).